Interview with Karen Knowler, Author of Raw Food Made Simple

 The book is very well-written beginner’s guide, complete with easy raw recipes and cooked food options to complement them.

-We got to have a virtual chat with Karen, who is based in England, to learn more about her passion for raw foods and how she become a Raw Food Coach.
-Read our special interview with Karen below:
+I got to have a virtual chat with Karen, who is based in England, to learn more about her passion for raw foods and how she become a Raw Food Coach.

 YP: What was the turning point that made you decide to want to move to a predominantly raw diet?

 KK: After dabbling with raw for just a few weeks, I felt intuitively that eating a mostly raw diet was where I wanted to go.
 The experiences I had on every level were so enjoyable and compelling that there was every reason for me to want to experience more of it – and I did!